LSE-MY457/lse-my457.github.io/index.md

 #### 7. Instrumental Variables 1

 We now move onto a new research design: instrumental variables (IV).
-In week 1 we introduce the basic architecture of modern IV, learn about the various assumptions needed to admit a causal interpretation, and explore some of the weaknesses and fragilities of the approach.
+We introduce the basic architecture of modern IV, learn about the various assumptions needed to admit a causal interpretation, and explore some of the weaknesses and fragilities of the approach.

 ##### Lecture
 - [Lecture Slides - Instrumental Variables 1](slides/L9_IV_part1.pdf)